scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

-# Blade Runner Subtitles

-# Blade Runner (1997) Subtitles Support
+# Blade Runner (Westwood Studios, 1997) Subtitles Support
 Some tools written in __Python 2.7__ to help add support for subtitles in Westwood's point and click adventure game Blade Runner (1997) for PC.
+The official English, German, French, Italian and Spanish versions of the game should be supported.

 ## Building and installing a SUBTITLES.MIX file with a "make" command
-You need to follow these steps:
+You need to follow these instructions:
-1. Download the online excel transcript and save it as "englishTranscript.xls" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.
+1. Download the online Excel transcript and save it as "englishTranscript.xls" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.
 __The online Excel file is available here:__ https://docs.google.com/spreadsheets/d/17ew0YyhSwqcqZg6bXrIgz0GkA62dhgViHN15lOu5Hj8/edit?usp=sharing
-2. Edit your font glyphs PNG file (or use the provided one).
+2. Edit your font glyphs PNG file (or use the provided one in the sampleInput folder).
 This file should be stored as "subtitlesFont.png" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.
 3. Create an overrideEncodingSUBLTS.txt file in the sampleInput folder.
 This is a configuration file for the font file creation.
 A sample is provided in the sampleInput folder and documentation about this is below in this document (see "override encoding text file" in fontCreator).
 4. Create a configureFontsTranslation.txt in the sampleInput folder.
 A configuration file for the MIX file creation.
 A sample is provided in the sampleInput folder and documentation about this is below in this document (see "text configuration file" in mixResourceCreator).
 5. From the ScummVM root folder run: